Remarks on effects of projective phase on eigenstate thermalization hypothesis: Projective representation for Abelian group

 \section{Projective representation for Abelian group}

-In this section, we show that the condition ii) can be always satisfied if a $\mathbb{Z}_N\times\mathbb{Z}_N$ symmetry with a mixed 't Hooft anomaly is explicitly broken by perturbations.
+In this section, we show that the condition ii) can be always satisfied if a $\mathbb{Z}_N\times\mathbb{Z}_N$ symmetry with a projective representation is explicitly broken by perturbations.
 Before delving into such perturbations, we first discuss the degeneracy due to projective representations.